murchandamus/murch.one/content/posts/single-sig-output-types.md

 Issues:

-- Case-sensitive
+- Case-sensitive addresses
 - Redirection to the witness stack for evaluation adds extra data
 - Even bigger data footprint than P2PKH

 ## Native Segwit Outputs

 Instead of locking funds to a *P2SH Program*, the output script for native segwit outputs directly contains the *Witness Program*.
 This way, native segwit inputs only need a witness stack, and make do without the redirection data needed in the wrapped segwit construction, leaving only a zero-length stub for the input script.
 Native segwit outputs are represented with *bech32* addresses for version 0, and *bech32m* for version 1–16.
-The bech32 encoding is single-case, making it easier to note down and dictate as well as more efficient to encode in QR codes .
+The bech32 encoding is single-case, making it easier to note down and dictate as well as more efficient to encode in QR codes.
 The bech32 encoding is engineered to provide error-detection guarantees.
 Bech32 and bech32m addresses start with “bc1”.

 ### 0) P2WPKH aka Native Segwit v0